AbramAanderud/startup/notes.md

 - Some of the code on simon may need some asyncs
 - The code pulls highscores without waiting if needed.
 - Simon Deployed succesfully and showing up in the database
+- Was able to test the server with new database and is working